soulsoiledit/geode-finder/README.md

 # Geode Finder

-High density geode and budding amethyst finder for Minecraft.
-This tool searches through a minecraft world for areas with large amounts of potential locations for geodes to generate and runs a simulation for budding amethyst generation in each area.
+This program helps find high density areas of geodes and budding amethyst in a given Minecraft world.
+It runs a search through each chunk within the search radius, and finds areas exceeding a given threshold of geodes within the random tick range.
+Then, it runs a simulation of geode feature generation, including budding amethysts, to filter out areas failing a budding amethyst threshold.
+Once complete, the program will return a list of coordinates of the center chunks in each location.

 ## Installation